axsh/openvnet/docs/InstallGuide.md

       addr {
         protocol "tcp"
         host "192.168.100.2"
+        public ""
         port 9102
       }
     }

-- **host** : The IP address or host name of the ZeroMQ node.
+- **host** : The private IP address of the vnmgr node.
-- **port** : The port number for connecting with ZeroMQ.
+- **port** : The port number for the ZeroMQ connection.
 If the vnmgr process is run on the same node as vna or webapi, specify a different value from vna and webapi.
+- **public** : The public IP address if exist.

 ### Setup vna